sydasif/ansible-lab/README.md

 192.168.200.12  debian
 ```

-Create SSH key on ansible control node (ubuntu) and accept the defaults.
+Create SSH key on ansible control node (ubuntu) with below and accept the defaults.

 ```console
 ssh-keygen